cda-tum/mqt-qmap/docs/na_zoned_compiler.md

 However, the zones also require the rearrangement of atoms during the quantum computation.
 MQT QMAP provides two tools to compile a quantum circuit to target-specific instructions for zoned quantum computing architectures based on neutral atoms:

-- a reuse-aware compiler based on {cite:p}`linReuseAwareCompilationZoned2024`, and
+- a reuse-aware compiler based on _Reuse-Aware Compilation for Zoned Quantum Architectures Based on Neutral Atoms_ (W.-H. Lin et al., 2025), and
 - a routing-aware compiler based on {cite:p}`stade2025routingawareplacementzonedneutral`.

 :::{note}